“Anxiety is a feeling of fear, dread, and uneasiness.

 What is Generalized Anxiety Disorder (GAD)?

 DotS the definition of GAD may vary.
-In Anxiety Disorders: What Are the Signs and Symptoms of Anxiety?
-Generalized Anxiety Disorder the NIMH elaborate on:
+In Generalized Anxiety Disorder: What You Need To Know – What Is Generalized Anxiety Disorder? the NIMH elaborate on:

-“Generalized anxiety disorder (GAD) usually involves a persistent feeling of anxiety or dread, which can interfere with daily life.
+GAD usually involves a persistent feeling of anxiety or dread that interferes with how you live your life.
 It is not the same as occasionally worrying about things or experiencing anxiety due to stressful life events.
-People living with GAD experience frequent anxiety for months, if not years”.7
+For people with GAD, these feelings of anxiety can last for months or even years”.6

 In Generalized Anxiety Disorder (GAD): Understanding GAD the Anxiety and Depression Association of America’s (ADAA) definition is: